Medi-Cal Eligibility for Former Foster Youth (FFY),

 Forms/Verifications/NOA

-The primary method of establishing entitlement to the FFY Medi-Cal program is through the CalWIN and MEDS query completed during the applicant ID process.
-If it is determined that the applicant was in one of the appropriate s on their 18th birthday, they are entitled to FFY MC.
-Information related to eligibility may be obtained from the closed foster care case record, the county or state with jurisdiction over the former FC youth on their 18th birthday or any resources available that can validate the youth’s dependency or in a FC at 18 years old.
+The primary method of establishing entitlement to the FFY Medi-Cal program is through the CalSAWS and MEDS query completed during the applicant identification process.
+If it is determined that the applicant was in one of the appropriate aid codes on their 18th birthday, they are entitled to FFY MC.
+Information related to eligibility may be obtained from the closed foster care case record, the county or state with jurisdiction over the former FC youth on their 18th birthday, or any resources available that can validate the youth’s dependency or in a FC placement at 18 years old.

 The following NOAs were developed for the FFY MC program: